e-caste/boggle-telegram-bot/README.md

   <img  height="400" src="https://imgur.com/PxloRJW.png">
 </p>

+## How it works

+Dark magic, Python 🐍, and the [python_telegram_bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
+It allows potentially infinite players to play Boggle at the same time, while keeping the social distance required in these trying times.

+This bot also has persistency, so that it can save all your stats to a database that will survive <i>at least</i> a restart (but I can't promise anything in case of a zombie apocalypse).

 ## How to run

 If you want to run this bot on your own server, you need at least Python 3.6 and to follow these simple steps: